linebender/druid/README.md

 - Use the the platform-native widgets or mimic them. ([Relm])
 - Embed easily into custom render pipelines. ([Conrod])
-- Implement a specific architectural style such as Elm. ([Iced], [Relm])
+- Adhere to a specific architectural style such as Elm. ([Iced], [Relm])
 - Support rendering to HTML when compiling for WASM. ([Iced], [Moxie])

-There is also a collection of many more ongoing [Rust-native GUI experiments].
+Druid is just one of many ongoing [Rust-native GUI experiments].
+If it doesn't suit your use case, perhaps one of the others will!

 ## Concepts